arhankundu99/Important-Algo-and-Data-structures/README.md

 # Algo
-This repository contains important problem solutions from leetcode
+This repository contains important problem solutions from leetcode and codechef